WalterSimoncini/SeqAttack-Visualization/README.md

 # attack-viz

-Visualize attacks on named entity recognition models
+Visualize attacks on named entity recognition models.
+When running click "Open Dataset" and load an attack output file in JSON format.
+See thesis-code/experiments/... for the files.

+A live version is running at https://ner-attack.ashita.nl/

 ## Project setup